Asjad-Zaki/Asjad-Zaki/README.md

 - 👋 Hi, I’m @Asjad-Zaki
-- 👀 I’m interested in Software development
+- 👀 I’m a student pursuing BE-CSE @CAHCET.
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m an Aspiring Software Developer,
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking forward to collaborate on ML&DS
 - 📫 How to reach me ,Email -asjadzaki2021@gmail.com

 <!---